Episode 58 – How to Build a Sustainable Wellness Program

 A healthy workplace is a must for any organization that desires to be future-proof.

 To collectively fulfill the vision and mission of your organization, its people should be healthy – holistically, not just physically and mentally.
 And how do you achieve this holistically healthy workplace?
 With a sustainable wellness program, of course!
 Not one of those half-baked, poorly executed one-day seminars – I mean a real wellness program.
 Wellness is a lifestyle, a culture, a way of living.

-The following are steps work towards building a sustainable wellness program:
+The following are steps to build a sustainable wellness program: